FairadayDream/millerabigail266/README.md

 I am seeking a flexible, and self-directed role.

-I invite you to email me your project role requirements.
+Email me your project role requirements!